leeh7/Course-Selection-SearchV2/README.md

 # Note
-Project is not complete and still has some bugs to iron out as time conflicts do occasionally still happen with generated schedules.
+Project is mostly done, but not fully complete.
+There are some bugs to iron out as time conflicts do occasionally still happen with generated schedules.

-Completed at April of 2016.
+Project as of April 2016.